 Owl Box treehouse offers the ultimate return to nature: one of 6 eco-chic structures built around private, secluded lakes on the edge of Lincolnshire's most attractive village, Woodhall Spa.

 The thoughtfully designed interiors combine sustainability and luxury living, offering a calm, magical self-catering experience you'd expect from a boutique hotel room and more with a rustic treehouse feel.
-The Lakeside location of this exquisite treehouse, with its elevated terrace with a sunken bathtub make this the ultimate adult getaway.
+The Lakeside location of this exquisite treehouse, with its elevated terrace and outdoor bathtub make this the ultimate adult getaway.

 Set amongst 17 acres of mature, rhododendron woodlands this romantic hideaway for two provides quiet solitude in natural leafy surroundings, a dreamy sanctuary any time of year.
 You can approach your luxury hideaway, by following the pretty woodland paths on foot or you can drive and park right beside your treehouse.

 The warm, well-insulated interior is chic in its design, with a stylish open-plan luxury kitchen/living room with a contemporary airy atmosphere, comfortable plush armchairs, ambient lighting and a roaring wood-burning stove.

 Large picture windows allow uninterrupted views directly over the lake and terrace where you can lie back in your bubbling outdoor bathtub, enjoying the subtle sounds of the birds and the bees and the breeze in the trees, while clinking together a few glasses of champagne.